Flo-Eh/AQI_ML/README.md

 # AQI_ML
+## This project allow to predict the AQI of a selected station
 - First the data should be downloaded via the following link: https://www.kaggle.com/datasets/rohanrao/air-quality-data-in-india?select=station_hour.csv
 - Data should be extracted in the Data folder